Our Team

 Sharese Crouther

-Project Director, Atlas Project NYC
+Program Director, Atlas Project NYC

 Crouther is the Project Director for Atlas, an initiative funded by the New York City Mayor's Office of Criminal Justice.
 With over ten years of experience, she has managed program operations on various community-based and city-wide initiatives in New York City.
 Before joining EBA, Crouther was the Associate Director of Operations and Planning for a city-wide initiative where she led a team to implement resident-driven projects and programs addressing public safety issues in 15 housing developments across the five boroughs.